celuck/D2R_Mod/README.md

                 - 25% chance to cast level 13 Twister on Striking
                 - 10% chance to cast level 27 Meteor on Striking
                 - -(25-50) to All Resistance

+        Purifying Flame:
+            - Requires a 3 socket orb
+            - Runes: Vex + Tir + Lem
+            - Stats (Do not include the stats from the runes)
+                - -(20-30) Enemy Fire Resistance
+                - +3 to Fire Skills
+                - +3-5 to Inferno (Sorceress Only)
+                - +18-22 to Armageddon (oskill)

         Added sockets to throwing items, therefore added the possibility of runewords for them.
 Here is a list of runewords that specifically changed to allow use with any throwing weapon.